John G. Rudy in his book, “Wordsworth and the Zen Mind” says sabi is the bedrock of Zen enlightenment. Here is the full quote:

 “Habit rules the unreflecting herd.” – William Wordsworth

-A little over 50% of humans find solitude necessary to a balanced life.
+A little over 50% of humans find solitude necessary for a balanced life.
 All humans, even extroverts, find social engagement tiring, but extroverts are more motivated by the rewards that social groups provide, and therefor overlook how much energy is required to socialize.
 Jenn Granneman, while conducting research for The Secret Lives of Introverts discovered that introverts find stimulating social environments difficult to endure and see occasions like parties as “punishing.”

 Introverts have lower biological needs for reward than extroverts so they abandon overwhelming social situations sooner and seek relief in solitude.

 Extroverts appear to have a more active dopamine reward system than introverts.
 This means that extroverts’ brains become more active at the sight of a possible reward, and dopamine energizes them to pursue that reward.
 Introverts’ brains just don’t get as active as extroverts’ at the expectation of a reward. – Jenn Granneman

 Anyone who spends extended time alone in nature is familiar with the recurring moments of clarity about just how vulnerable we are by ourselves.
 In this clarity we grasp the reality of ourselves as an individual against the great backdrop of nature, the universe, and everything, and at the same time our dependence and connection to everything and everyone.